cf73/ces2021/content/collections/pages/apply.md

                   rel: null
                   target: null
                   title: null
-            text: 'submit your application'
+            text: 'Please click here to submit your application!'
       -
-            type: text
-            text: ' and schedule a tour by April 10th. ' -
         type: paragraph
         content:
           -
             type: text
-            text: 'Please note that details about the second round application process and timeline will be emailed to you directly after submission of your application. '
+            text: 'Details about the application process, scheduling a school visit, and timeline will be emailed to you directly after submission of your application.'
       -
         type: paragraph
         content: